nima34366/ECG_Classification/README.md

 ## Which scripts I can edit?

 We will run the `train_model.py` and `test_model.py` scripts to run your training code and testing code, so please check these scripts and the functions that they call.
-Our example code uses four main scripts to train and test your model for the 2021 Challenge:
+Our code uses four main scripts to train and test your model for the 2021 Challenge:

 Please edit the following script to add your training and testing code: